microsoft/vs-dapr/README.md

 ### Visual Studio Marketplace

-> [!NOTE]
-> Release builds of the Visual Studio Dapr Extension are not yet available via the Visual Studio marketplace.
+The extension can be downloaded and installed from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vs-dapr).

 ### Intermediate Builds

-Intermediate builds are available via an additional Visual Studio extension gallery.
+Intermediate builds are also available via an additional Visual Studio extension gallery.

 > [!WARNING]
 > Intermediate builds may contain incomplete features, are not extensively tested, may not meet your quality standards, and are intended for evaluation and feedback purposes.
 Use at your own risk.